-Of all the regions of the Loire valley that make wines from Chenin Blanc, Savennieres is perhaps the most challenging. […]Keep Reading
+Of all the Loire valley regions that make wines from Chenin Blanc, Savennieres is perhaps the most challenging.
+In part […]Keep Reading

-Of all the regions of the Loire valley that make wines from Chenin Blanc, Savennieres is perhaps the most challenging.
-In part due to the schistous terroir, but also due to the fact that historically growers in the region have had a tendency to produce wines reductively.
+Of all the Loire valley regions that make wines from Chenin Blanc, Savennieres is perhaps the most challenging.
+In part due to the schistous terroir, but also because historically, growers in the region have tended to produce wines reductively.
 Until the last decade, most also harvested their grapes with a potential alcohol of 12º, picking them when they were still green in color.
-All of these practices resulted in backward, stern and fairly austere wines that took at least a decade to reach a point where they began to show their charms.
-Many growers in the region still follow this very traditional method to produce Savennieres and it is these wines that have largely defined “typicity.”
+All of these practices resulted in backward, stern, and fairly austere wines that took at least a decade to reach a point where they began to show their charms.
+Many growers in the region still follow this very traditional method to produce Savennieres, and it is these wines that have largely defined “typicity.”
 Recently this trend has begun to change.
-Better farming, in many cases biodynamic or organic, reduced yields, hand harvesting grapes that are golden in color, and backing away from reduction by using neutral wood barrels for aging and less sulfur during winemaking.
-These steps are combining to produce more approachable wines that do not require aging or a rigorous intellectual understanding of the charms of Chenin grown on schist in order to enjoy them.
+Better farming, in many cases biodynamic or organic, reduced yields, hand-harvesting grapes that are golden in color, and backing away from reduction by using neutral wood barrels for aging and less sulfur during winemaking.
+These steps combine to produce more approachable wines that do not require aging or a rigorous intellectual understanding of the charms of Chenin grown on schist to enjoy them.